 Photo: Boris Müller, from the Tagesanzeiger Instagram channel

-The Gutsch Cooperative as a foundation
+The Gutsch Cooperative as the foundation

 Soyana - the private label bottler for Gutsch